mtheoryx/sakai_web/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, if you want to incorporate it:

     gem 'sakai_web'